 One of Roger’s current new initiatives is to establish a data team and implement corporate insights and lead/lag indicators for the company and its operations.

 Roger has extensive experience in the IT industry in both the private and public sectors, working for such organisations as the NZ Police, Air New Zealand and Fonterra, and is also involved in the Health Sector as an independent Director of healthAlliance.
 He has been with Auckland Transport from its inception, moving over from the Auckland Regional Transport Authority in November 2010.
-In 2018, the AT Business Technology team won NZ’s Business Transformation through Digital and IT award, where Roger was also runner up in the 2015 and 2018 CIO of the Year Award; and the team were runners up as CIO Executive Team of the Year in 2012.
+In 2018, the AT Business Technology team won NZ’s Business Transformation through Digital and IT award, where Roger was also runner-up in the 2015 and 2018 CIO of the Year Award; and the team was runners-up as CIO Executive Team of the Year in 2012.
 In 2019, Roger was named #5 on the NZ CIO50 list of New Zealand’s most innovative IT leaders.